ppernot/ErrView/README.md

 # ErrView: Error sets viewer and comparator

-Implements methods from article "_Probabilistic performance estimators for computational chemistry methods: Systematic Improvement Probability and  Ranking Probability Matrix_" by P. Pernot and A. Savin
+Implements methods from article "_Probabilistic performance estimators for computational chemistry methods: Systematic Improvement Probability and  Ranking Probability Matrix.
+I. Theory_" by P. Pernot and A. Savin  (2020) [_J.
+Chem.
+Phys._ __152__:164108.](http://dx.doi.org/10.1063/5.0006202).
+Please cite this article if you use the code.

 + rank inversion probability
 + ranking uncertainty matrix